-Key areas include the extent to which children and young people:
+Key areas include the extent to which:

-- leaders and staff are confident in their practice and are well supported - staffing levels and skills are right to meet the needs and rights of children and young people - self-evaluation and quality assurance maintain safe care and children and young people's rights.
+- leaders and staff are confident in their practice and are well supported - staffing levels and skills are right to meet the needs and rights of young people - self-evaluation and quality assurance maintain safe care and young people's rights.
 They drive improvement in every aspect of children and young people's lives.